Student Placement Information

 - Conducting individual or family interviews to identify clients' circumstances and requirements

 - Assisting in the provision of services, or referring clients to other community organisations which may be better able to provide more appropriate services

 - Facilitating support groups

-Students are expected to participate in all the activities of the organisation that a counsellor employed at the agency would participate in e.g. fill in on reception at lunch breaks, answer the phones if receptionist is busy, some administration work.
-However students should be primarily focussed on counselling or counselling related work throughout their placement.
+Students are expected to participate in all the activities of the organisation that a counsellor employed at the agency would participate in e.g. fill in on reception at lunch breaks, answer the phones if receptionist is busy and some administration work.
+However students should be primarily focused on counselling or counselling related work throughout their placement.